Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Related Work

 \subsection{Single Image Super-Resolution}

-In recent years, learning based methods have dominated the SISR research community due to the pioneering work of super-resolution convolutional neural network (SRCNN)~\cite{dong2014learning} proposed by Dong \etal, which maps LR images to HR ground truth by a 3-layer CNN.
-Kim \etal~\cite{kim2016accurate, kim2016deeply} further improve the performance by equipping deeper networks.
-A series of work including SRResNet~\cite{ledig2017photo}, EDSR~\cite{lim2017enhanced} and RDN~\cite{zhang2018residual} leverage residual learning~\cite{he2016deep} to boost the development of SISR.
-Zhang \etal~\cite{zhang2018image} propose to improve residual learning by channel attention mechanism and build a deep model called RCAN to further improve the performance.
+In recent years, learning-based methods have dominated the SISR research community due to the pioneering work of SRCNN~\cite{dong2014learning} proposed by Dong \etal, which directly maps LR images to HR ground truth by a 3-layer CNN.
+Kim \etal~\cite{kim2016accurate, kim2016deeply} further improved the performance by equipping deeper networks.
+A series of works including SRResNet~\cite{ledig2017photo}, EDSR~\cite{lim2017enhanced} and RDN~\cite{zhang2018residual}, leverage residual learning~\cite{he2016deep} to boost the development of SISR.
+Zhang \etal~\cite{zhang2018image} proposed improving residual learning by a channel attention mechanism and built a deep model called RCAN to further improve the performance.
 However, these methods simply focus on raw pixel comparison, \eg, mean square error (MSE) for model optimization, which tends to produce blurry images.
-To mitigate this problem, Johnson \etal~\cite{johnson2016perceptual} first introduce the high-level perceptual loss into SR tasks to mimic the human perception system.
-After that, SRGAN~\cite{ledig2017photo} adopts generative adversarial networks (GANs)~\cite{goodfellow2014generative} to generate photo-realistic SR results.
-Sajjadi \etal~\cite{sajjadi2017enhancenet} propose EnhanceNet that utilizes Gram matrix based texture matching loss to enhance local similar textures.
-Further, ESRGAN~\cite{wang2018esrgan} enhances SRGAN by introducing Residual-in-Residual Dense Block (RRDB) and relativistic adversarial loss.
-Moreover, RSRGAN~\cite{zhang2019ranksrgan} improves SR visual quality by a Ranker that can learn the behavior of perceptual metrics and a novel rank-content loss to optimize the perceptual quality.
-More recently, Ma \etal~\cite{ma2020structure} propose SPSR that fully utilize gradient priors and structural information of images to achieve a better visual quality.
+To mitigate this problem, Johnson \etal~\cite{johnson2016perceptual} first introduced the high-level perceptual loss into SR tasks to mimic the human perception system.
+After that, SRGAN~\cite{ledig2017photo} adopted generative adversarial networks (GANs)~\cite{goodfellow2014generative} to generate photorealistic SR results.
+Sajjadi \etal~\cite{sajjadi2017enhancenet} proposed EnhanceNet, which utilizes gram matrix-based texture matching loss to enhance local similar textures.
+Furthermore, ESRGAN~\cite{wang2018esrgan} enhanced SRGAN by introducing a residual-in-residual dense block (RRDB) and relativistic adversarial loss.
+Moreover, RSRGAN~\cite{zhang2019ranksrgan} improved SR visual quality by a ranker that can learn the behaviour of perceptual metrics and a novel rank-content loss to optimize the perceptual quality.
+More recently, Ma \etal~\cite{ma2020structure} proposed SPSR, which exploits gradient priors and structural information of images to achieve better visual quality.